Zombotron

 Zombotron is a series of action-platformer video games developed by Anton Karlov and published by Armor Games.
 The games were initially created in Adobe Flash before transitioning to Unity.
 The series is set in post-apocalyptic worlds and focuses on the player's survival on an alien planet.
-As of 2025, the series consists of five games.
+As of 2026, the series consists of five games.

 History

 Developer Anton Karlov lives in Russia.
 The first three games in the series were developed using Adobe Flash.
-The games follow a storyline where the player crash-lands or awakens on a hostile alien planet, and must find a way to survive or escape.
+The games follow a storyline where the player crash-lands, and must find a way to survive or escape.
 The initial installment, Zombotron 1, was released in July 2011 as an Adobe Flash game.
 Its sequel, Zombotron 2, followed in June 2012.
-The third game, Zombotron 3: Time Machine, was released in September 2013.
+The third game, Zombotron 2: Time Machine, was released in September 2013.

 On April 22, 2019, the fourth game in the series, titularly titled Zombotron, was released on Steam after being greenlit.
 This installment diverged from its predecessors as it was developed using Unity and made available on the Steam platform.
 It introduced a new weapons system, soundtrack, graphics, and level designs.
 In it, the player controls Blaze Rush, a space mercenary who has followed a distress beacon to an alien planet.

 A reboot of the series, Zombotron Re-Boot, was first released to iOS, Android, and PC (via itch.io) on November 21, 2023.